JackV2020/websockets-Toon-and-python/README.md

      This makes the webserver send the message in reverse or just the way is was, after it receives flip again.

- - 1 Button for a websocket client and server in 1 screen.
+ - 1 Button for a websocket client and server in 1 screen.<br>
      The server needs a setup action because it needs to open a firewall port of your choice.
 After entering a port your Toon will reboot to activate the port and your echo server will run like my echo server.